zeiss-microscopy/OAD/Guided_Acquisition/README.md

 ### Idea or Task:

-* Scan or inspect a large area.
+- Scan or inspect a large area.
-* Detect an "interesting" object or region using automated Image Analysis incl.
+- Detect an "interesting" object or region using automated Image Analysis incl.
 Machine-Learning Segmentation.
-* Acquire detailed data for every event.
+- Acquire detailed data for every event.
-* Automate the workflow to minimize user bias.
+- Automate the workflow to minimize user bias.

-First of all it is important to define what a **Object of Interest** can actually be.
+First of all it is important to define what a **Object of Interest*-can actually be.
 Example would be an object that meets specific criteria, for example:

-* Size
+- Size
-* Brightness
+- Brightness
-* Shape
+- Shape
-* Intensity
+- Intensity
-* Combinations of the above
+- Combinations of the above

 It could be something quite simple.
 For instance one can have lots of cells, that are stained with blue dye, and only a few of them (maybe where the transfection worked …) are also expressing GFP.
 The idea here would be to detect all cells that are positive for both colors and acquire an z-Stack for every cell that meets those criteria.
 Therefore this kind of application requires three major tasks:

-* **Define the Overview Scan Experiment.**
+- **Define the Overview Scan Experiment.**
-* **Define the object detection rules, e.g. setup image analysis.**
+- **Define the object detection rules, e.g. setup image analysis.**
-* **Define the Detailed Scan(s) to be carried out in case of a "positive" object.**
+- **Define the Detailed Scan(s) to be carried out in case of a "positive" object.**

 ### Main Workflow Description

-* Acquire some sample data showing a object of interest.
+- Acquire some sample data showing a object of interest.
-* Setup an Image Analysis Pipeline to detect those events.
+- Setup an Image Analysis Pipeline to detect those events.
-* Define an experiment which does the Overview Scan.
+- Define an experiment which does the Overview Scan.
-* Define an experiment which does the Detailed Scan.
+- Define an experiment which does the Detailed Scan.

 The goal of this tutorial is to create an automated workflow that can be used to easily setup a **Guided Acquisition**.
 This requires some knowledge about the OAD macro environment and its **scripting language Python**.